ozczecho/custom_components/airtouch3/readme.md

 ## Limitations

-* The climate component currently works for HA version `0.108` and earlier.
-Thats because of a renaming exercise in HA post the `0.108` release between `ClimateEntity` and `ClimateDevice`.
-This will be fixed as soon as I update my system to latest HA version.
+* The climate component tested against Home Assistant version `0.113.x`.
 * Only a subset of `AirTouch 3` Api have been implemented via `vzduch-dotek`.
 The imlemented Api include:
     * Get current state of aircon
     * Switch aircon on / off